 One of the things I’ve always been quite pernickety about is my sleep.
 I can’t help it.
 It’s just so important to me and it’s something I have always really valued.
 My sleep habits have changed quite a bit from the time when I was single to now that I am hitched.
 Sleeping with someone whose sleep routine habits are the polar opposite from you can be quite a challenge.
 But for the sake of a happy marriage, one has to make some compromises – that someone has been me.

-There are many factors that contribute to a good night sleep.
-One of the most important is, of course, your bed.
+There are many factors that contribute to a good night’s sleep and so many sleep hacks that can help you.
+One of the most important factors is, of course, your bed.
 I am working on overhauling our bedroom and one of the first things that need replacing is our wonky mattress.
 It’s so difficult to find the exact mattress for the needs of two people and one that is in a realistic price range.
 I firmly believe that you should pay as much as you can afford to on a good quality mattress.

 If you’ve no clue where to start websites like MattressNextDay make it easy for you to do your research by giving you size, material, different price ranges and an array of other options.

 Aside from hogging the duvet, and, well, hogging the bed, the main issue I experience with my other half is all related to sound.
 He likes it to be dead quiet and I can’t sleep if there is no noise.
 Something about the lack of sound disturbs and perturbs me like no other.
 Leading to anxiety which then dominoes into a night where sleep eludes me.

 For as long as I can remember I have needed noise to fall asleep.
 I went through my tween and teen years with a Walkman and Discman as my everyday bedtime companions.
 From listening to talk radio (yes, I was an odd kid) to go to sleep listening to a cassette tape and letting the “pop” that indicated the tape was finished be my makeshift sleep button.
 Basically, my sleep routine is very different to his.